NdakoAdama/alx-low_level_programming/0x01-variables_if_else_while/README.md

 A C program that prints alphabets in lowercase and upoercase A C program that prints lowercase except e and q
 A program that print single digit numbers
-A program tgst prints single digit numbers 0-9
+A program that prints single digit numbers 0-9
+A C program that prints the lowercase alphabet in reverse